Updated April 2026

 Usage Restrictions

-Check mileage limits, event coverage, and whether the vehicle can be used for driving experiences or wedding hire.
-Some policies restrict usage to personal, non-commercial use only.
+Check mileage limits, event coverage and whether the vehicle can be used for driving experiences or wedding hire.
+Some policies restrict usage to personal, non-commercial purposes only.

 Storage Requirements

 Many classic car policies require enclosed, locked storage.
-Check whether temporary outdoor parking (at shows, cafes, etc.) is permitted and for how long.
+Check whether temporary outdoor parking at shows, cafes or other venues is permitted and for how long.

 Frequently Asked Questions

-Common questions about classic car insurance in New Zealand.
+Common questions about classic car insurance in Australia.

-What qualifies as a classic car for insurance purposes in NZ?
+What qualifies as a classic car for insurance purposes in Australia?

-Definitions vary between insurers, but generally a classic car is a vehicle 20 - 30+ years old, maintained in good or original condition, and used on a limited basis.
-Some insurers also cover "modern classics" (1980s - 1990s) and "future classics" expected to appreciate.
+Definitions vary between insurers, but generally a classic car is a vehicle that is at least 15 to 30 years old, maintained in good or original condition and used on a limited basis.
+Some insurers also cover "modern classics" from the 1980s and 1990s and "future classics" expected to appreciate.

 Why do classic cars need specialist insurance?

-Standard car insurance uses market value, which depreciates.
+Standard car insurance uses market value, which depreciates over time.
 Classic cars often appreciate, making agreed value essential.
-Classic car insurance also accounts for limited mileage, specialist repair requirements, and sourcing original parts.
+Classic car insurance also accounts for limited mileage, specialist repair requirements and the cost of sourcing original parts.

-How much does classic car insurance cost in NZ?
+How much does classic car insurance cost in Australia?

 What is agreed value and why is it important?

-Agreed value is a set amount you and the insurer agree your car is worth.
-If the car is written off or stolen, you receive that amount minus excess.
-This is critical because standard depreciation models undervalue classic cars.
+Agreed value is a fixed amount you and the insurer agree your car is worth.
+If it is written off or stolen, you receive that amount minus your excess.
+This is critical because standard depreciation models often undervalue classic cars.

 Do I need a professional valuation?

-Most insurers require one for vehicles over $50,000 - $100,000+.
-For lower-value classics, photos, receipts, and documentation may suffice.
-Valuations should be updated every 2 - 3 years.
+Most insurers require a professional valuation for vehicles worth more than $50,000 to $100,000.
+For lower-value classics, photos, receipts and documentation may be sufficient.
+Valuations should be updated every two to three years.

 Can I drive my classic daily and still get specialist cover?

 Some insurers offer unlimited mileage classic cover, but premiums will be higher.
-Many classic car policies have annual mileage limits (5,000 - 10,000 km/year).
-A standard comprehensive policy with agreed value may suit daily-driven classics better.
+Many classic car policies have annual mileage limits of 5,000 to 10,000 km.
+A standard comprehensive policy with agreed value may better suit daily-driven classics.

 Does classic car insurance cover modifications?

-Most specialist policies cover modifications provided they are declared.
-This includes engine upgrades, custom paintwork, and period-correct restorations.
-Undisclosed modifications may void cover.
+Most specialist policies cover modifications provided they are declared to the insurer.
+This includes engine upgrades, custom paintwork and period-correct restorations.
+Undisclosed modifications may void your cover.

 Are classic cars covered at shows and events?

-Most classic car policies cover shows, rallies, and club events.
-Competitive racing or timed events are typically excluded unless you have specific motorsport cover.
+Most classic car policies cover shows, rallies, club runs and display events.
+Competitive racing or timed events are typically excluded unless you purchase specific motorsport cover.

 Does club membership affect my premium?

 Yes.
-Many insurers offer 5 - 15% discounts for members of recognised clubs like the Vintage Car Club of NZ.
+Many Australian insurers offer 5 to 15 percent discounts for members of recognised clubs affiliated with the AHMF.

 What if original parts are not available?

-Specialist policies typically allow sourcing from specialist suppliers, reproduction manufacturers, or overseas.
-Some include cover for having parts fabricated.
+Specialist policies typically allow sourcing from specialist suppliers, reproduction manufacturers or overseas.
+Some include cover for having parts custom fabricated.
 Standard policies may not cover these additional costs.

 Can I insure a car being restored?

-Some insurers offer restoration or "laid-up" cover for vehicles undergoing restoration.
-This typically covers fire, theft, and natural disaster while off the road.
-Cover can be adjusted as the restoration progresses.
+Some Australian insurers offer restoration or laid-up cover for vehicles undergoing work.
+This typically covers fire, theft and natural disaster while the car is off the road and can be adjusted as the restoration progresses.

 Glossary of Classic Car Insurance Terms